Southern California Workplace Harassment

 Your employer will be informed quickly when the responding agency receives your claim.
 If you are represented by a lawyer, these agencies will normally immediately issue a right-to-sue letter.
 If you are not represented the agencies may or may not investigate your claims.

 Why Choose The Law Offices of Larry H. Parker?

-- We’ve won tens of millions of dollars for our clients
+- We’ve won hundreds of millions of dollars for our clients.